doocs/leetcode/solution/1000-1099/1083.Sales Analysis II/README_EN.md

 | product_name | varchar |
 | unit_price   | int     |
 +--------------+---------+
-product_id is the primary key of this table.
+product_id is the primary key (column with unique values) of this table.
 Each row of this table indicates the name and the price of each product.
 </pre>